grafana/helm-charts/charts/loki-distributed/README.md

 The chart does not support setting up Consul or Etcd for discovery.
 These would have to be set up separately.
 Instead, memberlist can be used which does not require a separate key/value store.
-The chart creates a headless service for the gossip ring which ingester, distributor, and querier are part of.
+The chart creates a headless service for the memberlist which ingester, distributor, and querier are part of.

-As of now, setting up a cache server (Redis, Memcached) is not included either.
-This may be added at a later stage.

 ### Example configuration using memberlist, boltdb-shipper, and S3 for storage